vinaynaik96/21-days-of-Python/README.md

 ## Topics

-This project is used by the following companies:
+This learning would cover following topic :

 - Day 1  : Introduction to Python
 - Day 2  : Keywords & Variable